-“Sugar may be an easy way to lure people to a town,” I said to Dan as we tasted the famous wafer-thin Moravian cookies.
-And that may be so, but the history of Winston-Salem attractions, including great restaurants and a walkable downtown area, are what continue to draw people back to this North Carolina, Piedmont region city.
+During one of the first things we did in Winston-Salem I said, “Sugar may be an easy way to lure people to a town.”
+I smiled as we tasted the famous wafer-thin Moravian cookies made in Old Salem.
+And that may be so, but the history of Winston-Salem attractions, including great restaurants and a walkable downtown area, are some fun things that continue to draw people back to this North Carolina, Piedmont region city.
 It’s a hop, skip and a jump from Raleigh and we gladly packed our bags for a weekend getaway.

 This is the best place to start your visit because this Winston-Salem attraction will give you a great basis for the area’s history.
 It’s a “Living Legend Town” (one of a few in America) comprised of a small community of historic homes and shops you can walk around at your leisure.